- Veterinary Legislation Review

 A Case Manager will be assigned to your case from our Professional Conduct team and will be responsible for investigating the concerns that have been raised.

-There are three distinct stages to our investigation process, which are outlined in the following flow chart [click on image to download PDF version] and explained in more detail in ‘How we assess and investigate concerns raised about a veterinary nurse’.
+There are three distinct stages to our investigation process, which are outlined below and explained in more detail in ‘How we assess and investigate concerns raised about a veterinary nurse’.